SEO Content Writing vs. Creative Content Writing

 2. Point of View

 Part of the appeal of creative writing is sharing your own thoughts and opinions.
-If you have a strong opinion on a controversial topic and want the world to know, go ahead and write a story about the horrible atrocities committed by Johnny Appleseed.
-When writing a technical article that’s meant to drive traffic to a certain site, your aversion to harmless fruit needs to be left out of your work.
+If you have a strong opinion on a controversial topic and want the world to know, you may write a few rage-filled articles sharing your opinion.
+When writing a technical article that’s meant to drive traffic to a certain site, your aversion to this topic needs to be left out of your work.
 SEO content writers almost always have to avoid writing negative content, so it’s important that you’re able to set personal biases aside.

 If you’re writing specifically for a client’s website or blog, then you’ll need to purposely take the point of view of the client you’re writing for.
-The ability to mimic a tone and voice, and use verbiage and vocabulary the company would use is crucial in creating a congruent brand message throughout.
+The ability to mimic a tone and voice and use verbiage and vocabulary the company would use is crucial in creating a congruent brand message throughout.
 There also is some research required in understanding products, target consumers and even competitors of the client you’re ghostwriting for.
 SEO content writing requires a lot of research for both topic and style.

 3. Specific Styling